Interspecies communication: Kairomones

+Synomones

 Criticism

 Social scientists and others have historically criticized research in interspecies communication, characterizing it as anthropomorphizing.
-This perspective has become decreasingly common in recent years.
+This perspective has become less common in recent years.
 A 2013 TED Talk featured a proposal to construct an Interspecies Internet by presenters musician Peter Gabriel, Internet protocol co-inventor Vint Cerf, cognitive psychologist Diana Reiss, and director of MIT's Center for Bits and Atoms Neil Gershenfeld.
 A follow-up workshop to review progress and plan future activities occurred in 2019 and was co-hosted by MIT's Center for Bits and Atoms, Google, and the Jeremy Coller Foundation.
 The ongoing efforts coalesced into a think-tank to accelerate understanding of interspecies communication.
 Workshops and public conferences were held in 2020 and 2021.

-Animal telepathy, a variant of interspecies communication in which human psychics claim to communicate with animals by reading their minds lacks scientific evidence supporting these claims.